John R. Yale: Family

 On May 8, 1880, Yale married Alice Penny (born 1858), and they had five daughters.

 His daughter Florence Louise Yale (1890-1933) married to Capt.
 Philip D. Hoyt, the New York First Deputy Police Commissioner, father of modern traffic control in New York, and Princeton graduate.
 He was also a Committee Expert under Secretary Herbert Hoover.

 His father, Morgan Howes Hoyt, was County Chairman for the Democrats and launched President Franklin Delano Roosevelt's political career during his first campaign as Senator in 1910.

-He was the publisher, editor, and co-owner of the Beacon Standard and Matteawan Journal, important Democratic journals at the time, and became a lifelong friend and correspondant of President FDR from the White House, to which he would refer Hoyt as "Morgan Hoyt has been introducing me for 100 years", and his featured in the President's personal letters.
+He was the publisher, editor, and co-owner of the Beacon Standard and Matteawan Journal, important Democratic journals at the time, and became a lifelong friend and correspondent of President FDR from the White House, to which he would refer Hoyt as "Morgan Hoyt has been introducing me for 100 years", and his featured in the President's personal letters.

 James Forrestal, the 1st United States Secretary of Defense worked under him at his journal, and became a close friend of his son Philip at Princeton.

 Yale died on July 17, 1925, in the Albany Hospital in Albany, New York, after a cancer operation; and was buried at the Milltown Cemetery in Brewster, New York.